 Laying the Foundation for an Innovative Culture

-Making the deliberate effort to build strong culture based on purpose is like creating a productive garden.
+Making the deliberate effort to build a strong culture based on purpose is like creating a productive garden.
 You have to know why you’re building the garden (to grow food or perhaps to beautify an area), till the soil, and otherwise create excellent growing conditions, and then tend it regularly to get rid of weeds and pests so that the plants can grow optimally.

-Likewise, knowing your organization’s purpose, creating conditions for excellence, and then regularly monitoring and tending progress and correcting course when necessary will ensure that your innovation efforts bear fruit.
+Likewise, knowing your organization’s purpose, creating conditions for excellence, and then regularly monitoring and tending to progress and correcting course when necessary will ensure that your innovation efforts bear fruit.